panhuangru/cs_taiwan_2022/OSI作業.md

 ## HTTP vs HTTPs
 * HTTP Stand for hyper text transfer protocol
+* An HTTP is an application layer protocol
+* communication between different communication systems
 *  access the data on the World Wide Web
 - HTTP STANDARD is all imformation is sent in clear text in public internet so hacker can steal your information so this is the reason why https was developed
 *HTTPS stand for secure hyper t4ext transfer protocol
 - this is http with security feature https encrypt(scramble） the data  from http
+- ensures the security of the data
+- HTTPS works under transport layer
+- The HTTPS protocol is secured due to the SSL protocol(secure sockets layer)